Free State of Jones (film): Plot

-The rebels, appearing to accept defeat, persuade Hood to let them hold a funeral for the deceased under military guard.
-Suddenly, marksmen hidden under the church and in the coffins fire on the soldiers as the mourners take pistols from their coats and join in.
-The soldiers are all killed, and Newton strangles Hood to death with his belt.
-Barbour escapes, but he and the remaining troops in the county are driven out by the rebels, who declare the establishment of the "Free State of Jones".
-Swearing allegiance to the United States, the rebels manage to defend their territory against Confederate reinforcements for the remainder of the war.
+The Unionists, appearing to accept defeat, persuade Hood to let them hold a funeral for the deceased under military guard.
+Suddenly, sharpshooters hidden under the church and in the coffins fire on the Confederates as the mourners take pistols from their coats and join in.
+The soldiers are killed, and Newton strangles Hood to death with his belt.
+Barbour escapes, but he and the remaining troops in the county are driven out by the Unionists, who declare the establishment of the "Free State of Jones".
+Swearing allegiance to the United States Federal Government, the Unionists manage to defend their territory against Confederate reinforcements for the remainder of the war.

 Newton continues to fight racial inequality after the war.
 He helps free Moses' son from an "apprenticeship" to Rachel's former master.
 After Moses is lynched while registering freedmen to vote, Newton is seen participating in a march of voters to the polls while they sing "John Brown's Body".
 He eventually reconciles with Serena and has a son with Rachel.
-Since they are unable to legally marry, Newton arranges for Rachel to be deeded a parcel of his land for farming upon his death.
+Since they are unable to legally marry, Newton arranges for Rachel to be deeded a parcel of his land to farm upon his death.

 The film ends with Newton's great-grandson, Davis Knight, being arrested under Mississippi's anti-miscegenation laws in 1948.
-Since he has an eighth of black ancestry, the law considers him to be black, and he therefore cannot legally marry his long-time white sweetheart.
-He is sentenced to five years in prison for refusing to leave the state, but his conviction is thrown out by the Mississippi Supreme Court in 1949, rather than risk the law being declared unconstitutional in light of the emerging civil rights movement.
+Since he has one-eighth of black ancestry, the law considers him to be black, and he therefore is ordered to annul his marriage to his white wife, which he refuses to do.
+He is sentenced to five years in prison for refusing to leave the state, but his conviction is reversed by the Mississippi Supreme Court in 1949, rather than risk the law being declared unconstitutional in light of the emerging civil rights movement.